 February 10, 2020: The decision to recertify the Androscoggin Project became final after the close of the appeals period on February 8, 2020 with no appeals filed.
 The Certification term is from September 25, 2019 – September 24, 2024.

 January 9, 2020: The Low Impact Hydropower Institute has preliminarily approved Low Impact Recertification for the Androscoggin Hydroelectric Project.
 This decision is preliminary pending the 30-day appeal window.
 Only those who commented on the initial application during the 60-day comment period are eligible to file an appeal.
 Such appeal needs to include an explanation as to how the Project does not meet the LIHI criteria.
 Appeal requests can be submitted by email to firstname.lastname@example.org with “Androscoggin Project” in the subject line, or by mail addressed to the Low Impact Hydropower Institute, 329 Massachusetts Ave, Suite 6, Lexington, MA 02420.
 All requests will be posted to the website.
 The applicant will have an opportunity to respond and any response will also be posted.
 Requests must be received by 5 pm Eastern time on February 8, 2020.
 The full application and reviewers report are available below.
 If no appeal requests are received and the decision becomes final, the Certification term for the Project will be from September 25, 2019 to September 24, 2024.

 October 3, 2019: The Low Impact Hydropower Institute has received a complete application for Low Impact Recertification of the Androscoggin Hydroelectric Project.
 LIHI is seeking public comment on this application.
 Specifically, we are interested in knowing whether you think the Project meets the LIHI Low Impact Certification Criteria, as revised in the 2nd Edition Handbook.
 Please review the program and criteria in LIHI’s revised Handbook and then review the Project’s application materials below.
 Comments that are directly tied to specific LIHI criteria (flows, water quality, fish passage, etc.) will be most helpful, but all comments will be considered.
 Comments may be submitted to the Institute by e-mail at email@example.com with “Androscoggin Project Comments” in the subject line, or by mail addressed to the Low Impact Hydropower Institute, 329 Massachusetts Avenue, Suite 6, Lexington, MA 02420.
 Comments must be received on or before 5 pm Eastern time on December 3, 2019 to be considered.
 All comments will be posted to the web site and the applicant will have an opportunity to respond.
 Any response will also be posted.

 June 24, 2015: Executive Director Michael J. Sale, using authority delegated from the LIHI Governing Board, has determined that the Androscoggin Hydroelectric Project (FERC Nos.
 P- 2375, and P-8277) continues to satisfy the LIHI Certification Criteria.
 The effective certification date for the Androscoggin Project is September 25, 2014 for a five (5) year term, which will expire on September 25, 2019.
 The Androscoggin Certification includes one project specific condition:

-Satisfied 2019.
-Condition 1.
-The facility owner shall consult with the Maine Department of Environmental Protection (MDEP) on water quality issues below the dams, provide the most recently collected monitoring data for dissolved oxygen concentrations (DO) to MDEP, and determine whether additional monitoring data are needed below their Androscoggin dams.
+- Satisfied 2019.
+Condition 1: The facility owner shall consult with the Maine Department of Environmental Protection (MDEP) on water quality issues below the dams, provide the most recently collected monitoring data for dissolved oxygen concentrations (DO) to MDEP, and determine whether additional monitoring data are needed below their Androscoggin dams.
 The facility owner shall provide documentation to LIHI by December 31, 2015, concerning MDEP’s conclusion on DO monitoring and conduct any new DO sampling as required by MDEP.

 July 21, 2014: The Low Impact Hydropower Institute has received an application for a second term of certification of the Androscoggin Hydroelectric Project.
 The application materials are posted in the “Files” section below.